-Appendix 5.
-How to Run a Successful Meeting
+Appendix 5 How to Run a Successful Meeting

 Frequency: Meetings should be held at least once a month while school is in session.
-However it is our recommendation that clubs meet twice a month, as you are better able to communicate details, plan events, and address concerns.
+However it recommended that clubs meet twice a month, as you are better able to communicate details, plan events, and address concerns.